farovictor/MongoDbToolkit/README.md

 This project is intended to be used for anyone that requires to extract/load massive amounts of data from/into MongoDb in batch processes.

+## Requirements
+This project makes use of [goenv](https://github.com/go-nv/goenv), a go version management tool to use the proper go version.

+- go 1.20.0

 ## Environments
 Any of the most used workflow/pipeline orchestrator out there in the market can benefit from Extractor/Loader package, those are generally written in python, which is convenient but not really performant.